Medical Tourism in Tennessee

 The reality of medical tourism is becoming more prevalent with each passing day.
 The advancements in medical technology has created specialized clinics all over the world for people seeking individualized treatment.
 Tennessee has become a hub for medical tourism due to its cultural sites and vibrant medical community.
 Next time you’re interested in traveling for medical reasons, why not choose a place that can offer you a large number of attractions ranging from the country music capital of the world to historical Civil War memorials?
 If you have a lung disease like chronic obstructive pulmonary disease (COPD) or interstitial lung disease, consider visiting Nashville and the Lung Institute for treatment.

 The Lung Institute is a leading global provider of innovative regenerative medicine technologies for the treatment of an array of debilitating lung and pulmonary conditions.
 We are committed to an individualized patient-centric approach, which consistently provides the highest quality of care and produces positive outcomes.
 By applying modern-day best practices to the growing field of regenerative medicine, the Lung Institute is improving lives.

-Stem Cell Treatment for Lung Disease
+Cellular Treatment for Lung Disease

-Autologous stem cells are derived from the patient’s own blood or bone marrow, are isolated, and are given back to the patient intravenously.
+Autologous cells are derived from the patient’s own blood or bone marrow, are isolated, and are given back to the patient intravenously.

 If you or a loved one has a lung disease, consider learning more about treatment at the Lung Institute.
 If you want to learn more about treatment options, please contact us or call (800) 729-3065 today.